waltermity/llm-d-inference-scheduler/docs/architecture.md

     parm2: val2
 ```
 The fields in a plugin entry are:
-- *name* which is optional, provides a name by which the plugin instance can be referenced.
+- **name** (optional): provides a name by which the plugin instance can be referenced.
 If this
-field is omitted, the plugin's type will be used as its name.<br>
+field is omitted, the plugin's type will be used as its name.
-- *type* specifies the type of the plugin to be instantiated.<br>
+- **type**: specifies the type of the plugin to be instantiated.
-- *parameters* which is optional, defines the set of parameters used to configure the plugin in question.
+- **parameters** (optional): defines the set of parameters used to configure the plugin in question.
 The actual set of parameters varies from plugin to plugin.

 The schedulingProfiles section defines the set of scheduling profiles that can be used in scheduling